-Under the social affairs where international competition of companies has been getting harder, review of related law has been conducted on purpose to maintain the legal system for reorganization of cooperate organization, so that organizations can reorganize flexible.
-Specifically, opening of pure holding companies by the revision of Act on Prohibition of Private Monopolization and Maintenance of Fair Trade in 1997, the measure of share exchange, and that of introduction of share transfer system by revision of Commercial Code was planned in 1999.
-Besides, company split system was formulated in 2000 by the revision of Commercial Code.
+Under the social affairs where international competition of companies has been getting harder, the legal system for reorganization of cooperate organization has been conducted, so that organizations can reorganize in a flexible manner.
+Opening of pure holding companies by the revision of Act on Prohibition of Private Monopolization and Maintenance of Fair Trade (1997), introduction of corporate division system by amendment to the Commercial Code (2001) and introduction of an abbreviated organizational restructuring system by the enactment of the Companies Act (2006) can be cited as examples.